marcobeierer/wordpress-linkchecker/src/readme.txt

 An easy to use Link Checker for WordPress to detect broken internal and external links on your website.

 == Description ==
-The link checker uses an external service to crawl your website and and find broken links on your website.
-If the links are internal or external does not matter.
-The link checker will find them all.
-The generator works for every plugin out of the box.
+The link checker for WordPress uses an external service to crawl your website and and find broken links on your website.

+In contrast to search engine tools like the Google Search Console, which only show if a URL on your website is not reachable, it does not matter for the link checker if the links leads to an internal or external URL.
+The link checker will find all dead links.

+The link checker works for every plugin out of the box.
 The computation costs for your website is also very low because the crawler does the heavy work and just acts like a normal visitor, who visits all pages of you website once.

 = Features =
 * Simple setup.